Hemoptysis

 Hemoptysis or haemoptysis is the discharge of blood or blood-stained mucus through the mouth coming from the bronchi, larynx, trachea, or lungs.
-It does not necessarily involve coughing.
-In other words, it is the airway bleeding.
+In other words, it is the airway bleeding, and does not necessarily involve coughing.
 This can occur with lung cancer, infections such as tuberculosis, bronchitis, or pneumonia, and certain cardiovascular conditions.
 Hemoptysis is considered massive at 300 mL.
 In such cases, there are always severe injuries.
 The primary danger comes from choking, rather than blood loss.

 Diagnosis

 Diagnostic approach to solving the puzzle of hemoptysis.